lillik/magento2-price-decimal/README.md

 The price display settings are individual per currency and per store.
 The extension supports unlimited number of currencies.

+This extension allows you to change the number of decimals (precision), or delete it, used when displaying price in fron office of your store.
+The extentension support multi store and multe website configuration, this is can be usable for you in case if you have ti manager multiwebsite / multisore shop.
+The ** "Price Decimal Precision" ** extension is free and fully configurable extension, this extension can be helpful to your business.

+### Features ###
+- Free and open source and fully configurable extension.
+- Easy to install and unistall.
+- Easy to configurate.
+- Remove or change price precision from specific website or store.
+- Support English translation.

+The ** Price Decimal Precision** can be

 ![alt text](https://i.imgsafe.org/30da48c019.png "Magento 2 Price Decimal Precision")